Skip to content

 Benjamin Moore Chantilly Lace vs White (OC-151 or PM-2)

-Benjamin Moore “White” is pretty similar to Chantilly Lace.
-It has an LRV of 85.27, so it’s a bit darker than Chantilly Lace, and it is slightly more gray.
+Benjamin Moore “White” is a true white like Chantilly Lace.
+It has an LRV of 83.56, so it’s a bit darker than Chantilly Lace, and it is slightly more gray.
+This makes it appear cooler.

 Chantilly Lace vs White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.